ViewComponent/view_component/README.md

 #### Testing

-Rails encourages testing views with integration tests.
-This discourages us from testing views thoroughly, due to the overhead of exercising the routing and controller layers in addition to the view.

-For partials, this means being tested for each view they are included in, reducing the benefit of reusing them.

-`ViewComponent`s can be unit-tested.
-In the GitHub codebase, our component unit tests run in around 25 milliseconds, compared to about six seconds for integration tests.
+Unlike traditional Rails views, ViewComponents can be unit-tested.
+In the GitHub codebase, component unit tests take around 25 milliseconds each, compared to about six seconds for controller tests.

+Rails views are typically tested with slow integration tests that also exercise the routing and controller layers in addition to the view.
+This cost often discourages thorough test coverage.

+Because they can’t be tested directly, partials must be tested in the context of each route they are used, diminishing the value of the abstraction.

+With ViewComponent, integration tests can be reserved for integration checks, with permutations and corner cases covered at the unit level.

 #### Data Flow

-Unlike a method declaration on an object, views do not declare the values they are expected to receive, making it hard to figure out what context is necessary to render them.
-This often leads to subtle bugs when reusing a view in different contexts.
+Traditional Rails views have an implicit interface, making it hard to reason about what information they need to render, leading to subtle bugs when rendering the same view in different contexts.

-By clearly defining the context necessary to render a `ViewComponent`, they're easier to reuse than partials.
+ViewComponents use a standard Ruby initializer that clearly defines what they need to render, making them easier (and safer) to reuse than partials.

 #### Standards

 Views often fail basic Ruby code quality standards: long methods, deep conditional nesting, and mystery guests abound.

-`ViewComponent`s are Ruby objects, making it easy to follow code quality standards.
+ViewComponents are Ruby objects, making it easy to follow (and enforce) code quality standards.

-#### Code Coverage

-Many common Ruby code coverage tools cannot properly handle coverage of views, making it difficult to audit how thorough tests are and leading to missing coverage in test suites.

-`ViewComponent` is at least partially compatible with code coverage tools, such as SimpleCov.

 ### Building components

 #### Conventions

 Components are subclasses of `ViewComponent::Base` and live in `app/components`.
-It's recommended to create an `ApplicationComponent` that is a subclass of `ViewComponent::Base` and inherit from that instead.
+It's recommended to create and inherit from an `ApplicationComponent` that is a subclass of `ViewComponent::Base`.

 Component class names end in -`Component`.

 Component module names are plural, as they are for controllers. (`Users::AvatarComponent`)

-Content passed to a `ViewComponent` as a block is captured and assigned to the `content` accessor.

 #### Quick start

-Use the component generator to create a new `ViewComponent`.
+Use the component generator to create a new ViewComponent.

-The generator accepts the component name and the list of accepted properties as arguments:
+The generator accepts the component name and the list of accepted arguments:

 ```bash
 bin/rails generate component Example title content